Senior Management Team

 Prior to TNDC, Anna-May spent several years in financial management and leadership positions, most recently with the Government of Northwest Territories as Executive Director.
 She previously served as Chief Financial Officer with Det’on Cho Management LP and Controller and Financial Planning Manager with Northwest Territories Housing Corporation.

-Embracing a strong commitment to life-long learning and education, Anna-May is a Chartered Professional Accountant (CPA), Chartered Accountant (CPA) and Certified Fraud Examiner (CFE), and holds a Bachelor of Business Administration (BBA).
+Embracing a strong commitment to life-long learning and education, Anna-May is a Chartered Professional Accountant (CPA), Chartered Accountant (CA), a Certified Fraud Examiner (CFE) and holds a Bachelor of Business Administration (BBA).
+She is currently working on her Masters in Business Administration (MBA) through the University of Alberta, to be completed May 2024.

-• Vice-Chair of Chartered Professional Accountant of the Northwest Territories/Nunavut Governing Board
+She served as Vice-Chair of Chartered Professional Accountant of the Northwest Territories/Nunavut Governing Board and received the Early Achievement Award from Chartered Professional Accountants of the Northwest Territories/Nunavut.

 Colleen Cashin